tomaszmurglin/Currency-parser16/README.md

 *In the future test code coverage could be increased.
 For sure by integration tests which was skipped due to lack of time.*
 **Run all tests: mvn test**
 **Build jar and run all tests: mvn package**
 **Execute already packaged jar file: java -jar nbp-parser-archetype-1.0-SNAPSHOT.jar**
+**Note: in order to work with this tool you need to have stable internet connection !**